 - Your flesh does not squeeze over the top of your bra.
 If it does but feels fine everywhere else, the cup size is too small for you.

-- No, holes at the centre of the bra and breasts.
+- No, holes at the center of the bra and breasts.
 The middle of your bra lies as flat as possible against your breastbone for a comfortable fit.

-Big breast or women with larger busts can get support from bra with wider shoulder and back straps.
+Big breasts or women with larger busts can get support from a bra with wider shoulder and back straps.
 Bras with full cups contain the breast better and give the breast a better appearance.
-Under wired bras provide better support under the bust while smooth, plain bra styles, without too much lace, help to make your bust appear smaller.
+Underwired bras provide better support under the bust while smooth, plain bra styles, without too much lace, help to make your bust appear smaller.

-A child as young as 9 years old starts her puberty.
+A child as young as 9 years old starts puberty.
 Significantly is her breast growth.
-Bra experts normally recommend cotton or thin padded bra for young bra wearers as their breasts development changes quickly and soft bra allows breast tissues to stretch.
-For a matured female, a good comfortable bra to keep breasts in shape and support should be worn.
-Examples like sports bra, under wired bras or padded bras.
+Bra experts normally recommend cotton or thinly padded bra for young bra wearers as their breast development changes quickly and a soft bra allows breast tissues to stretch.
+For a mature female, a good comfortable bra to keep breasts in shape and support should be worn.
+Examples a sports bra, underwired bras, or padded bras.

-Almost three quarter of the day, a woman had her bra on.
-The good time for the breasts skin to breathe and the breasts to rest is during bedtime.
+Almost three-quarters of the day, a woman had her bra on.
+The good time for the breast’s skin to breathe and the breasts to rest is during bedtime.
 It is also a time for the breasts tissues to be fully relaxed.
 By going braless allows unrestricted blood circulation as well.